TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/ExtbaseModels.rst

 With TYPO3, you can localize the data sets in the backend.
-This also applies to domain data because they are treated as "normal" data sets in the TYPO3 backend.
+This also applies to domain data because they are treated as "normal" data sets in TYPO3.
 To make your domain objects translatable, you have to create additional fields in the database and tell TYPO3 about them.
 The class definitions must not be changed.
 Let's look at the required steps based on the ``blog`` class of the blog example.
 TYPO3